DotLYHiyou/DotlyHiyou/README.md

-# Hi there, I'm DotLYHiyou! 👋
+# Greetings!, I'm Dot

 Welcome to my GitHub profile!
 I'm passionate about software development and love collaborating on open-source projects.
 Here's a bit about me:

 ## 🚀 About Me
-- 🔭 I’m currently working on BlackoutGames and EduGames, along with a closed-source Linux Distro called DotOS.
+- 🔭 I’m currently working on BlackoutGames and EduGames.
+I also am delving into the concept of MCP servers and how they can be used for beneficial purposes
 - 🌱 I’m currently learning Web Design, and would like to learn Go.
-- ⚡ Fun fact: Don't mind my slow update times, Im a busy guy.
+- ⚡ Fun fact: I'm intrested in pushing the boundaries of what can be done with what I have.
-- 🖥 My Stack: HTML and CSS, I don't do Javascript alot.
+- 🖥 My Prefered Languages: HTML and CSS.
 - 😄 Pronouns: He/Him

 ## 📈 GitHub Stats